R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Mail commands

 The second parameter to `EnclaveHost.start` is a callback which returns a list of `MailCommand` objects from the enclave.
-There are two commands the host can receive:
+There are three commands the host can receive:

 1. **Post mail**.
 This is when the enclave wants to send mail over the network to a client.
 The enclave may provide a routing hint with the mail to help the host route the message.
 The host is also expected to safely store the message